 undergoing assessment by the Commission, the amount of operating expenditure determined for the relevant disclosure year by the Commission after assessment of the amount in paragraph (a) against the expenditure objective.

-‘Other regulated income’ means income associated with the supply of gas transmission services other than-

-through prices;

-investment-related income;

-capital contributions; or

-vested assets.

 For the purpose of this clause, all values and amounts are expressed in nominal terms unless otherwise specified.

 Building blocks allowable revenue after tax

-Building blocks allowable revenue after tax is building blocks allowable revenue before tax less forecast regulatory tax allowance.
+‘Building blocks allowable revenue after tax’ is building blocks allowable revenue before tax less forecast regulatory tax allowance.

 For the purpose of this clause, all values and amounts are expressed in nominal terms.